maliput/maliput_documentation/docs/getting_started.rst

 This book is expected to gathered all the available rules.
 It provides an API for obtaining all the rules; obtaining the rules by id; or even obtaining the rules that apply to zone in particular.

-`maliput` provides a base implementation for loading the `RoadRulebook` with the rules.
+`maliput`_ provides a base implementation for loading the `RoadRulebook` with the rules.
-However, the most convenient way of populating this book is to load it via YAML file by using the `maliput::LoadRoadRuleBookFromFile <html/deps/maliput/html/namespacemaliput.html#accce2c90d0627fa85c6b11c9924c0609>`_ method.
+However, the most convenient way of populating this book is to load it via YAML file by using the `maliput::LoadRoadRuleBookFromFile`_ method.

-As example, we will use the `maliput_malidrive` backend.
+As example, we will use the `maliput_malidrive`_ backend.

 .. code-block:: cpp
     :linenos: